DumbMachine/POC/Proposal.md

 frontend_theme: "dark" # ∈ ['light', 'dark']
 ```

-Using the config all the necassary variables will be initialized and allow for proper communitcation between frontend and backend.
+Using the config all the necessary variables will be initialized and allow for proper communication between frontend and backend.

 Once started, the frontend will greet the user with types of annotations available unless stated in the `config_file` .
 After choosing the necessary task, the `react-app`will request data from `python-backend` which serve the request by fetching data from `data_directory` field in the `config_file`.
 Upon successful annotation of data, `react-app` will `post` the annotation metadata to `python-backend`and request for further data.
-This cycle will continue until `train_split` precentage of data points are not annotated.
+This cycle will continue until `train_split` percentage of data points are not annotated.

-(mockup, circular saving )
+(mockup, circular saving)

 When `train_split` percent of data points have become annotated, `python-backend` will start learning annotations to provide _suggestions_.
 After training, the cycle of data annotation will change: when `react-app` asks for `data` for annotation it receives `(data, prediction)` where `data` is the data requested and `prediction` is the suggestion.
 On each multiple of `train_split`, the model will train with the new data to update its knowledge of annotations and increase accuracy.